 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and taking a bath.
+This is the percent of patients who required more assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may be a sign of decline of a patient's medical condition.

 Ability to Keep Residents Mobile